Generating Access Tokens for Server Side APIs

 View Credentials

 Users can later view the credentials using the View action.
-In addition, as described later in the article, users can modify the credentials for the same technical account by creating a new private key or certificate, for cases when the certificate needs to be renewed or revoked.
+In addition, as described later in the article, users can edit the credentials for the same technical account.
+They accomplish this editing by creating a private key or certificate, for cases when the certificate must be renewed or revoked.

-Users with the AEM as a Cloud Service Environment Administrator role can later create new credentials for additional technical accounts.
-This is useful when different APIs have differing access requirements.
-For example, read vs read-write.
+Users with the AEM as a Cloud Service Environment Administrator role can later create credentials for additional technical accounts.
+This ability is useful when different APIs have differing access requirements.
+For example, read versus read-write.

 NOTE

-Customers can create up to 10 technical accounts, including those that have already been deleted.
+Customers can create up to ten technical accounts, including those accounts that have already been deleted.

 IMPORTANT

-An IMS org administrator (typically the same user who provisioned the environment via Cloud Manager), who should also be member of the AEM Users or AEM Administrators Product Profile on AEM Author, must first access the Developer Console and click the Create new technical account button in order for the credentials to be generated and later retrieved by a user with admin permissions to the AEM as a Cloud Service environment.
-If the IMS org administrator has not done this, a message will inform them that they need the IMS org Administrator role.
+An IMS org administrator (typically the same user who provisioned the environment by way of the Cloud Manager), who is also a member of the AEM Users or AEM Administrators Product Profile on AEM Author, must first access the Developer Console.
+Then, click Create new technical account for the credentials to be generated and later retrieved by a user with admin permissions to the AEM as a Cloud Service environment.
+If the IMS org administrator has not created the technical account yet, a message informs them that they need the IMS org Administrator role.

-Install the AEM Service Credentials on a Non AEM Server
+Install the AEM Service Credentials on a Non-AEM Server install-the-aem-service-credentials-on-a-non-aem-server

-The application making calls to AEM should be able to access the AEM as a Cloud Service credentials, treating it as a secret.
+The application making calls to AEM should be able to access the credentials for AEM as a Cloud Service, treating it as a secret.

-Use the credentials to create a JWT token in a call to Adobe’s IMS service in order to retrieve an access token, which is valid for 24 hours.
+Use the credentials to create a JWT token in a call to Adobe’s IMS service to retrieve an access token, which is valid for 24 hours.

 The AEM CS Service Credentials may be exchanged for an access token using client libraries designed for this purpose.
 The client libraries are available from Adobe’s public GitHub repository, which contains more detailed guidance and latest information.